U.S. Visa Lawyers Knowledgeable About Nonimmigrant And Immigrant Visas

 You may need a visa lawyer to assist you under conditions such as these:

-- You are unable to get a visa or green card
+- You are unable to get a visa or green card.

-- You are uncertain which visa you might be eligible for
+- You are uncertain which visa you might be eligible for.

-- You are notified by the authorities that you may be deported
+- You are notified by the authorities that you may be deported.

-- Your application for a visa, green card, or citizenship has been denied
+- Your application for a visa, green card or citizenship has been denied.

-- The necessary documentation for your visa or green card is too difficult or confusing to confidently handle on your own
+- The necessary documentation for your visa or green card is too difficult or confusing to confidently handle on your own.

-Visa lawyers can handle a wide variety of cases, so no matter what visa-related issue you might need help with, it’s always a smart idea to give a Consumer Law Group non-immigration immigration visa attorney a call whenever you have questions.
+Visa lawyers can handle a wide variety of cases, so no matter what visa-related issue you might need help with, it’s always a smart idea to give a Consumer Law Group visa attorney a call whenever you have questions.

-Do all cases need one?
+Do all cases need a visa attorney?

 - The nature of your visa issue